-You can bring foreign currency in cash to Cuba, and change it when you get here.
-You can change your foreign currency at the airport, in exchange offices in Cuban cities, or ask your host for advice.
+You can bring foreign currency in cash to Cuba and change it when you get here.
+You can change your foreign currency at Havana airport and other international airports, in exchange offices in Cuban cities (casa de cambio), or you van ask your host for advice.

 Cuba Transportation Options And Prices